delasierra/ng-three-template/README.md

 # spa-webgl-template (underwork)

-**WORKING ON** a template to build modern Single Page Applications using Angular 6, threejs, GSAP and Scroll Magic.
+**WORKING ON** a template to build modern Single Page Applications using Angular 6, threejs, GSAP and scroll events.

 ## Development server